Change Your Passport Name in the UK: The Complete 2026 Guide

 Applying before the ceremony: the PD2 route

-This is done using the PD2 form ('Passports for newly weds and civil partners'), which must be signed by the religious minister or registrar who will conduct the ceremony.
+This route requires the PD2 form ('Passports for newly weds and civil partners').
+Part 1 is completed by the religious minister or registrar who will conduct the ceremony; Part 2 is completed by you, the applicant, using your current name and signature, not the name you are changing to.
 The completed PD2 goes in with your standard passport application and supporting documents.

 Because your current passport is submitted with the application, you will not be able to travel abroad in the meantime.
 Plan accordingly.

-The official PD2 form is available at gov.uk/government/publications/passports-for-newly-weds-and-civil-partners.
+The official PD2 form and guidance notes are at gov.uk/government/publications/passports-for-newly-weds-and-civil-partners.

 Name change after divorce or returning to a previous surname